2020 Peruvian protests: Institutions

 The Ombudsman's Office pointed out that the police should make a proportionate use of force and should not exceed it.
 The Public Ministry ordered the prosecutors to carry out urgent actions to guarantee the rights of the people during the days of protests.
 The National Human Rights Coordinator denounced that the rights of people detained in police stations are not being respected.
 The National University of San Marcos, through a statement, indicated that it rejects "any political act that violates governance and constitutional order".

 Politicians

 The presidential pre-candidate Verónika Mendoza referred to the current situation, stating that if Manuel Merino assumes the presidency of Peru, his mandate will be illegitimate.

 The presidential pre-candidate Julio Guzmán, leader of the Purple Party, in the morning of November 10, 2020, stated the following on Twitter: "The Purple Party will not attend the swearing-in of Manuel Merino to the presidency of Peru.
 We will not participate in an illegitimate seizure of power".

 Former president Ollanta Humala considers that it is foolish to impeach Martín Vizcarra given the situation in Peru, partly due to the pandemic, although he must be investigated.

+Memorials

+Artists Elliot Túpac and Decertor created mural Memoria to honor Inti Sotelo and Bryan Pintado at the Aldo Chamochumbi coliseum in Magdalena del Mar.
+It was painted over in June 2022 after being vandalized.